Oscar B. Balch House

-The Oscar B. Balch House is a home located in the Chicago suburb of Oak Park, Illinois, United States.
+The Oscar B. Balch House is a home at 611 N. Kenilworth Avenue in Oak Park, a suburb of Chicago, Illinois, United States.
 The Prairie style Balch House was designed by famous architect Frank Lloyd Wright in 1911.
 The home was the first house Wright designed after returning from a trip to Europe with a client's wife.
 The subsequent social exile cost the architect friends, clients, and his family.
 The house is one of the first Wright houses to employ a flat roof which gives the home a horizontal linearity.
 Historian Thomas O'Gorman noted that the home may provide a glimpse into the subconscious mind of Wright.
-The Balch house is listed as a contributing property to a U.S. federally Registered Historic District.
+The Balch house is listed as a contributing property to the Frank Lloyd Wright-Prairie School of Architecture Historic District, a U.S. federally Registered Historic District.

 History

 The Oscar Balch House was one of the first homes designed by architect Frank Lloyd Wright upon his return from an extended trip to Europe, during which he designed no houses.
-Wright had traveled to Europe with Mamah Borthwick.
-This flaunting of public morality lost him friends, clients and his family.
+Wright had traveled to Europe with Mamah Borthwick, a client's wife.
+This flouting of public morality lost him friends, clients and his family.
 Amongst those who by contrast stood by Wright was the interior decorator Oscar Balch.
 Balch was one of two partners in the decorating firm Pebbles & Balch.
-Wright had previously designed a building remodel for Balch's storefront on Lake Street in Oak Park, in 1907, a structure long since demolished.
+In 1907, Wright created a building redesign for Balch's storefront on Lake Street in Oak Park; the building was later razed.

+Tim Pearson, the home's owner at the time, renovated the house between 1999 and 2016.
+The house was subsequently placed on sale in March 2016 for $1.25 million, and Samantha Lotti acquired the Balch House that year for $1.126 million.
+The firm of Tom Bassett-Dilley Architects was hired to reduce the house's carbon footprint to net zero.
+This work included replacing the roof with an airtight membrane, insulating the windows and second-floor ceiling, restoring the ceiling, and adding a geothermal heating system.
+By 2024, Lotti had spent $800,000 renovating the house, excluding the cost of solar panels, which she planned to install at a later date.
+Lotti placed the house for sale at $1.5 million that September, signing a contract with a buyer the same month.